 2nd Place in the 2011 Formula Sun Grand Prix (Indianapolis, IN)

 The Illinois State University Solar Car Team is a student-led organization that designs, builds, and races solar vehicles against teams from around the world.
 We consist of a multidisciplinary team of undergraduate students, graduate students, and faculty who volunteer time and energy to advance their skills and the promise of renewable energy.
-We have successfully built four solar vehicles and are currently working on our fifth vehicle, Mercury 5s.
+We have successfully built five solar vehicles and are currently designing our next generation car.

-Nick is currently the President and serves as the “go-to-guy” for the team.
+Nick serves as the "go-to-guy" for the team.
 He originally joined the team in fall 2013 as the CNC machinist where he created the hubs and uprights of Mercury V. Nick has skills in almost every aspect when it comes to building a solar car including carbon fiber layups, electrical, and machining.
-In May 2015 he graduated with a degree in Engineering Technology and now is pursuing a Masters degree in Project Management.
+For the last few years Nick has been the "chief comrade in charge" but this year has stepped down as president to focus on passing along knowledge to new future solar car members.
+In December of 2016 he will graduated with a Masters degree in Project Management.

-Logan is a graduate with a degree in Engineering Technology.
-Logan is a strong advocate for the use of composite materials in order to give the team an edge in competition, and as such he has taken up researching composites and preparing to build a wide array of composite parts for Mercury 5s including a composite frame.
-With his prior knowledge coming in to the team he has served the team well, and hopes to do so for the foreseeable future.
+Logan is a graduate from ISU with a Bachelor’s degree in Engineering Technology.
+Logan is a strong advocate for the use of composite materials in order to give the team an edge in competition, and as such he was the main proponent of doing an entire carbon fibre chassis for Mercury 5s.
+Although his nametag said “Comedic Relief”, Logan helped the team develop their first carbon fibre chassis, which included a full battery of crash testing.
+With his prior knowledge coming into the team he has served the team well.

 Dan is majoring in Engineering Technology along with participating in the Army ROTC program found at ISU.
 Dan is fascinated with the process of how things are are built and how they operate, which led him to choose the major of Engineering Technology.
 Working with the solar car team has given him some of the most hands on and practical work involvement he has received in his lifetime, while also providing him with opportunities many people will go their entire lives without experiencing.
 Along with being responsible for the financial work on the team Dan was critical in building the solar array currently found on Mercury IV.
 Dan is looking forward to what the future has in store for both himself and the solar car team.